 The separate soaking tub is an almost unheard-of amenity in a hotel.

 Our bath had a separate walk-in shower and a large vanity area with a sink.

 My only disappointment was the Waldorf did not provide us with a robe or slippers.
 That is relatively standard when you stay in a fine hotel, and I think it’s to be expected at the Waldorf Astoria.
-I can only assume that this extra touch was left off during the housekeeping process.
+I can only a that this extra touch was left off during the housekeeping process.